 That’s the really important question, and PowerBI can only show you the data that you provide, but there are some nice simple ways to enrich that data with your own information to give a much better visual experience and ensure that it’s possible to get the greatest possible benefit of the data.

 Over the next few weeks, through a series of vlogs and blog posts, I will be covering the basics of working with vulnerability scan data within PowerBI.
 It will start simply, by importing data to create a single view for a point in time, visualising that data, and then look at how to use the Outpost24 API to grab live data and visualise this.
-We will also look at integrating data from other elements of the Outpost24 platform, helping us build up a single view of risk, and how it can be viewed to prioritize mitigation.
+We will also look at integrating data from other elements of the Outpost24 platform, helping us build up a single view of risk, and how it can be viewed to ease mitigation

 Some of the topics I’ll be covering include: